 Follow the market religiously and catch up first thing in the mornings about the stock indices in foreign markets.
 Some of the top sites to check include Bloomberg, CBS Money Watch, The Wall Street Journal, Yahoo Finance and Investopedia etc.

-While spreadsheets of companies are important makes it a point to technically analyse price charts in varying time frames.
-While revenue streams and growth curves matter, price action is also vital.
-Apart from technical analysis and charts, price prediction is important.
+While spreadsheets of companies are important, make it a point to technically analyze price charts in varying time frames.
+Revenue streams and growth curves matter, price action is also vital.
+Apart from technical analysis and charts, price prediction is also important.
 While securities are limited to a short sale or long trade subject to moving higher or lower, it is pricing that impact sellers and buyers tremendously.
 The time horizon is another area to study carefully including all the trends as these time intervals is when trading happens.
 The charts to study include weekly, daily and 60-minute time frames.

 One of the best ways to learn the ropes about trading is to op for virtual trading.
 In this, you keep an eye on the real term market and decide to buy or sell.
 Generally, it uses a simulator of a stock market that looks and feels like the real thing.
 Trade freely making use of various strategies and check the areas where you went wrong.
 Of course, real trading is a different ball game but you can learn the ropes to quite an extent with virtual trading.

-Additional ways to practice and learn to trade: Experience matters, however, do not skip an opportunity to getting additional education about trading.
+Experience matters and experience you will gain with time.
+After you’ve started, do not make the mistake of thinking you know everything.
+The world keeps on spinning and the stock market continues to further develop and change.
+Therefor, don’t skip an opportunity to get additional education about trading.
 Online classes are available catering to all levels from pros to novices.
-Join online seminars as well conducted by seasoned professional traders that cover specific investment tips.
+You can join online seminars as well, conducted by seasoned professional traders that cover specific investment tips.
 Workshops are another way by which to increase your knowledge base.
 Taking paid classes for research & analysis along with following veteran market professionals is beneficial in the long term.
-So is subscribing to well-known investor platforms like Investors.com.
+So is subscribing to well-known investor platforms such as for example Investors.com.